openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 F.  **Drag and drop handles**- use these to drag and drop item summary pages or
     specific attachments to any LMS course section.

+## Outstanding new Search UI features to be included in 2021.1

+-   **Gallery views** - Image and video views

+-   **Add to favourites** - for each search result.
+Can still Add to favourites from the Summary page

+-   **Add search to favourites**

+-   **Display of MIME type filters** - MIME type filters will be added to the Refine search panel.

+To view known issues for openEQUELLA, go to [https://github.com/openequella/openEQUELLA/issues](https://github.com/openequella/openEQUELLA/issues)